 Send Copy A to the SSA; Copy 1, if required, to your state, city, or local tax department; and Copies B, C, and 2 to your employee.
-Keep Copy D, and a copy of Form W-3, with your records for 4 years.
+Keep a copy of Copy A, and a copy of Form W-3, with your records for at least 4 years.

 Enter the information on Form W-2 using black ink in 12-point Courier font.
 Copy A is read by machine and must be typed clearly with no corrections made to the entries and with no entries exceeding the size of the boxes.
-Entries completed by hand, in script or italic fonts, or in colors other than black cannot be read by the machines.
+Entries completed by hand, in script or italic fonts are discouraged.
+Colors other than black cannot be read by the machines.
 Make all dollar entries on Copy A without the dollar sign and comma but with the decimal point (00000.00).
 Show the cents portion of the money amounts.
 If a box does not apply, leave it blank.

 Send the whole Copy A page of Form W-2 with Form W-3 to the SSA even if one of the Forms W-2 on the page is blank or void.
 Do not staple Forms W-2 together or to Form W-3.
 File Forms W-2 either alphabetically by employees' last names or numerically by employees' SSNs.
 Also see the Caution under How To Get Forms and Publications.

 Calendar year basis.
 The entries on Form W-2 must be based on wages paid during the calendar year.
 Use Form W-2 for the correct tax year.
-For example, if the employee worked from December 18, 2022, through December 31, 2022, and the wages for that period were paid on January 3, 2023, include those wages on the 2023 Form W-2.
+For example, if the employee worked from December 17, 2023, through December 30, 2023, and the wages for that period were paid on January 2, 2024, include those wages on the 2024 Form W-2.